Study Coordinator Apprenticeship and Mentoring Program (SCAMP)

 The hands-on training will be acquired through work at the Clinical Rotation Units, shadowing experienced coordinators and being on work assignments.

-SCAMP will also help to develop the community of research support staff throughout Johns Hopkins, by providing monthly educational sessions, as well as networking and problem-solving sessions open to all research staff at any of the Johns Hopkins Institutes.
+SCAMP also helps to develop the community of research support staff throughout Johns Hopkins, by providing monthly educational sessions, as well as networking and problem-solving sessions open to all research staff at any of the Johns Hopkins Institutes.

-After the apprentice complete the two-year program, the apprentices will be taking the Certified Clinical Research Profession (CCRP) certification through the Society of Clinical Research Associates (SOCRA).
-At the end of the two years, after obtaining the CCRP certification, they will be eligible to apply for Sr. Research Coordinator positions at Hopkins or can transition into the float pool of research coordinators in the Resource Coordinator Support Service (RCSS) program offered through the ICTR.
+Upon completion of program, apprentices take the Certified Clinical Research Profession (CCRP) certification through the Society of Clinical Research Associates (SOCRA).
+After obtaining the CCRP certification, they are eligible to apply for Sr. Research Coordinator positions at Johns Hopkins or can transition into the float pool of research coordinators in the Research Coordinator Support Service (RCSS) program offered through the ICTR.

 To view a lecture detailing this program, click the link below.